Tax Increment Area

 Without critical infrastructure improvements, the area lacks sufficient capacity to accommodate additional development.
 The TIA will provide the necessary investment in infrastructure to allow the area to reach its potential as a center for employment and services.

-The City of Ridgefield is considering the formation of a Tax Increment Allocation Area (TIA).
-The proposed Ridgefield TIA includes the property on either side of I-5 , north of South 20th Way and south of North 20th Street.
+The Ridgefield TIA includes the property on either side of I-5 , north of South 20th Way and south of North 20th Street.

 As demonstrated in the boundary map, the area is mostly large, undeveloped properties that produce limited property taxes.
 The streets and the stormwater facility are necessary to allow the area to develop to add living wage jobs and services for the Ridgefield community.
 These jobs and services will benefit not only residents of Ridgefield, but residents in our entire region.

 The projects being considered for TIA funding are new streets and the construction of a regional stormwater facility at the I-5 interchange.
-The specific projects being considered are shown below, but are subject to change prior to the adoption of the TIA, depending on final funding forecasts.
+The specific projects being considered are shown below.

 • Build a roundabout at 51st Ave and widen Pioneer to a 4 lane boulevard with center median and multi-modal improvements, similar to the already improved segment in front of Acero Apartments.
 Include storm water system and water system improvements.
 Widen Royle Road (45th Avenue) to minor arterial (3 lanes)